joludyaster/google_photos_transporter/README.md

 Okay, now let's see the steps to actually run the project.

+You should have [Python](https://www.python.org/) installed on your machine.

 > Clone the project on your local machine:

 ```git